JohnYoon13/GCP/gcp.md

 print(responses[0])

 ```
-### Modify the data by transforming all lower case letters into upper case, and by multiplying all integers by ten.
+### Modify the data by transforming all lower case letters into upper case and multiplying all integers by ten.
 ```python
 #capitalizes all letters, and multiplies all integers by 10
 word, number = responses[0].split(' ')